I know, I know . . . too much hummingbirds stuff . . . but, in my defense, this is not the last of it. There will be more.

 That usually prompts a more aggressive request, and the newcomer gets the spot.

-So, here’s some random action shots captioned, as always, with my stream-of-consciousness first impressions.
+So, here are some random action shots captioned, as always, with my stream-of-consciousness first impressions.

 We now have eleven 8-oz feeders up, and we’re having to refill them once a day.
 This is an unusual amount of activity for this early in the year.
 We don’t typically see this kind of frenzy until mid-to-late August, when the birds are getting ready to migrate.